 “We wouldn’t have gotten our Union Pacific business back if it hadn’t been for the tariffs.
 U.S. domestic rail was saved by the 232 tariffs.
 I give a lot of credit to the 232s for stabilizing the steel industry and for what they did here locally.”

 “Union Pacific is still buying from us because our 80-foot rail is tariff-free,” Perko said.
 “We send a lot of our 80-foot rail to third parties, and they weld it.
-But we will be able to do all that in-house with the new mill because we can then sell Union Pacific 320-foot sections of rail shipped as a finished product from the new mill.”
+But we will be able to do all that in-house with the new mill because we can then sell Union Pacific quarter-mile welded rails shipped with few welds as a finished product from the new mill.”

 The mill, a wholly owned, publicly traded subsidiary of EVRAZ North America, is not limited to making just steel rail.
 It also produces seamless tube that is used for oil-well casing and has a rod and bar mill that manufactures coil reinforcing bar.

-Throughout the 20th Century, steelmaking was done at the Pueblo mill through the open hearth or blast furnace processes.
+Throughout the 20th Century, steelmaking was done at the Pueblo mill through the open hearth or basic oxygen processes starting with blast furnace iron.
 Before the steel industry crash in the 1980s, approximately 10,000 workers were employed at the mill.

 Today the blast furnaces are gone, replaced by one 150-ton electric arc furnace (EAF) which converts more than a million tons of scrap each year into steel billets of various sizes.
-The billets are then distributed to the rail mill, seamless tube mill or rod and bar mill where they are melted and poured into finished products.
+The billets are reheated to between 1700 to 2300 degrees then redistributed to the various mills and rolled into finished product.

 “Everything that comes off our arc furnace is billet and then it is rolled into long products or tube,” Perko said.
 “It’s all western U.S. steel scrap from pretty much every recycling yard between Omaha and Salt Lake City.
 Every other Nucor mill in the western U.S. is competing with us for scrap and the price has gone up.”